pisac036/testrepo/README.md

-# testrepo
+# IBM Data Science Capstone Project

 ## Editing the file

-Its a markdown file in this repository
+this file contains all the python files and data used for this project except for the ones where Skills Network terminal was used.